-- Eternal Sexual Freedom: Inverted example of historical inaccuracy: it is extremely unlikely that any English man in the seventeenth century would have considered his wife to be sexually immoral because she enjoyed having sex with him.
+- Eternal Sexual Freedom: Inverted example of historical inaccuracy: it is extremely unlikely that any English man in the seventeenth century would have considered his wife to be sexually immoral because she enjoyed having sex with him, or required her to keep silent during the act.
 In particular, it was widely believed at the time that female orgasm was necessary for conception to occur.

 - Henpecked Husband: Harry considers himself this, and is constantly reminding Angelica that he is meant to be in charge.

 - Her Heart Will Go On: Three times over.

 - Historical Domain Character